Snakes And Ladders Talk Through - Level Generation

 Tunnels

-Making the tunnels is a complex part, so I will just give you a simplified overview.
+Making the tunnels is a tricky part, so I will just give you a simplified overview.
 To begin, we need to know how each chamber should be connected.
-I went with the binary-tree maze structure which is the simplest procedural maze that anyone could hope to make.
-This is how it works: 1.
-Get your chambers set up2.
-Starting at the top left, connect your chamber to either:
+I went for the Binary Tree maze algorithm, which - in case you're wondering - is the simplest procedural maze ever.
+This is how it works:

-1. The chamber on the right
+∙ The chamber on the right

-2. The chamber underneath
+∙ The chamber underneath

 With these rules applied, the maze should start to be taking shape.
 Note how the passages seem to point towards the bottom right corner: